tomwhite/genomics-analytics/ga4gh.md

 ### Using Hive and Impala

 To run SQL queries on the data we need to have the metadata in the Hive metastore.
-One way of doing that is to create an external table.
-Kite can do this withe the following
+One way of doing that is to create an external table where the data is stored outside of Hive's managed filesystem, but the table definitions are still stored in Hive.
+Kite can do this with the following command, which inspects the data to find its format and schema and creates the appropriate table definition for Hive:
-command:

 ```bash
 kite-dataset create dataset:hive:/user/tom/datasets/variants_flat
 ```

-Try querying the table in Hive:
+Now you can query the table in Hive:

 ```bash
 hive -e 'select count(*) from datasets.variants_flat'